abergs/OwinFriendlyExceptions/README.md

 ### Contribute
 Contributions are welcome.
 Just open an Issue or submit a PR.

+When publishing nugets:

+* Make sure to set your API key. nuget setApiKey XXX\_FROM_NUGET_PORTAL.
+* Open in VS, bump Assembly Version.
+* Build in Release.
+* Run OwinFriendlyExceptions\pack.cmd
+* Run OwinFriendlyExceptions\push.cmd [package-name-path]

 ### Contact
-You can reach me at [@bigCheeseAnders](https://twitter.com/bigcheeseanders) or via my blog: [ideasof.andersaberg.com](http://ideasof.andersaberg.com/)
+You can reach me at [@andersaberg](https://twitter.com/andersaberg) or via my blog: [ideasof.andersaberg.com](http://ideasof.andersaberg.com/)